ITSLeeds/go/README.md

 intimidating long lists of prerequisites.
 So we have condensed the whole process down into a single one-line command that is easy to use.

-For example, to set up your computer for the PCT Advanced Training Course simply:
+For example, to set up your computer for the Transport Data Science Course simply:

   - Open R Studio